stuartajc/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Boot your Raspberry Pi 3 from the USB mass storage device

+Remove the SD card.
 Attach the USB mass storage device to your Raspberry Pi 3 and power it up.
 After between five and ten seconds the Raspberry Pi 3 should begin booting, and display the rainbow splash screen on an attached screen.